If you have any questions that we haven’t answered here, or if you have any requests for boarding services that are not

 A: For everyone’s safety, only our regular daycare students are eligible to attend daycare; please be sure to indicate which days on the check-in sheet.

 Q: What do you mean by regular daycare dog?

-A: A regular daycare student has gone through an interview and evaluation process, and attended daycare at least 4 times in the past month.
+A: A regular daycare student has gone through an interview and evaluation process, and attends daycare at least once a week.
 Daycare dogs are required to be spayed or surgically neutered if they’re over 8 months, stay current on inoculations, and maintain regular flea, tick, and worm prevention, and attend daycare at least day each week.

 Q: How many times a day are the boarding dogs fed?